-We hold a strong position in the Consumer end market and have significant consumer brands and franchises globally, with valuable patent portfolios containing approximately 8,133 granted patents and approximately 2,984 pending patent applications worldwide.
-We have extensive customer, partner and channel relationships across a number of end-markets and geographies and have a rich heritage of innovation and operational excellence, a wide range of intellectual property assets, broad research and development capabilities and large-scale, efficient manufacturing supply chains.
-The strong growth in the amount, value and use of data continues, creating a global need for larger, faster, and more capable storage solutions.
+We are the market leader in the Consumer end market and have one of largest consumer brands and franchises in the world, with one of the technology industry's most valuable patent portfolios with approximately 9,200 granted patents and approximately 2,900 pending patent applications worldwide.
+We have extensive customer, partner and channel relationships across a number of end-markets and geographics and have a rich heritage of innovation and operational excellence, a wide range of intellectual property assets, broad research and development capabilities and large-scale, efficient manufacturing supply chains.
+The strong growth in the amount, value and use of data continues, creating a global need for larger, faster and more capable storage solutions.